elaraproject/elara-pdes-tutorial/README.md

 # Using Physics-Informed Neural Networks to solve Partial Differential Equations

-This is the accompanying code and supplemental information for the paper _An Educational Demonstration Of Using Neural Networks To Solve Partial Differential Equations_.
+This is the accompanying code and supplemental information for the (as-yet unpublished) paper [_An Educational Demonstration Of Using Neural Networks To Solve Partial Differential Equations_](./paper.pdf).
 See the [provided Jupyter notebook](./Reference.ipynb) for more details.

 ## Results